Addin Fonua-Blake

 Addin Fonua-Blake (born 6 November 1995) is a professional rugby league footballer who plays as a for the Cronulla-Sutherland Sharks in the National Rugby League (NRL).
 He has played for both Tonga and New Zealand at international level.

 He previously played for the Manly Warringah Sea Eagles and New Zealand Warriors in the NRL.

 Background

-Fonua-Blake was born in Meadowbank, New South Wales, Australia.
+Fonua-Blake was born in Brisbane, Queensland.
+He was previously listed as being born in Meadowbank, New South Wales but in 2026 he claimed this was incorrect.

+He lived in Queensland until he was five, playing his first junior rugby league for Logan Brothers before moving to Sydney.

+In Sydney, he played his junior rugby league for the Mascot Jets, before being signed by the South Sydney Rabbitohs.

 He is of New Zealand and Tongan descent.

-He played his junior rugby league for the Mascot Jets, before being signed by the South Sydney Rabbitohs.

 Playing career

 Early career

 After playing lower grades with the South Sydney Rabbitohs in 2011 and Parramatta Eels in 2012, Fonua-Blake joined the St. George Illawarra Dragons in 2013.
 In 2013 and 2014, he played for St. George Illawarra's NYC team.